FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Templates/syllabus_template.md

 # Title of training
 # Type (Course/Workshop/Webinar)

-## Date/Time
-- when it will be offered
+## Date/Time: when it will be offered
-- replace with online if it is self-paced
+- put available from date if it is self-paced

 ## Location
 - where it will be available